delphi1029/datastructure_algorithms/README.md

  * #### Shortest path in DAG (Directed acyclic graph)
    * For a general weighted graph, we can calculate single source shortest distances in O(VE) time using Bellman–Ford Algorithm.
-   * For a graph with no negative weights, we can do  better and calculate single source shortest distances in O(E + VLogV) time using Dijkstra’s algorithm.
+   * For a graph with no negative weights, we can do  better and calculate single source shortest distances in O(E * Log(V)) time using Dijkstra’s algorithm.
    * **Can we do even better for Directed Acyclic Graph (DAG)?
 We can calculate single source shortest distances in O(V+E) time for DAGs.
 The idea is to use Topological Sorting.** [link](https://github.com/delphi1029/datastructure_algorithms/blob/master/graph-theory/src/main/java/com/deepak/graph/sssp/SSSPUsingTopologicalSortDAG.java)

  * #### Single Source Shortest Path (SSSP) problem -